wang-xi/starter-hugo-academic/content/authors/admin/_index.md

   url: https://www.umich.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include construction robotics, human-infrastructure interaction, and virtual reality.

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- Human-Robot Interaction
+- Learning from Demonstrations
-- Computational Linguistics
+- Human-Building Interaction
-- Information Retrieval
+- Physiological Sensing
+- Virtual Reality (VR)

 # Education to show in About widget
 education: